tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

 My friend Jessica was highlighting in her textbook.
 There was an entire chapter about a dinosaur president.
 I leaned over to look; there were pictures.
 Several pictures.
-President Skiles shaking hands with Gerald Ford.
-President Skiles throwing the first pitch in a baseball game.
-President Skiles giving his inaugural address, his tiny Tyrannosaurus Rex arms barely reaching the microphone.
+President scales shaking hands with Gerald Ford.
+President scales throwing the first pitch in a baseball game.
+President scales giving his inaugural address, his tiny Tyrannosaurus Rex arms barely reaching the microphone.